gab1demattos/project-t01g02-ldts/docs/README.md

 Having studied design and architectural patterns, we took them into consideration before starting to write our code to improve readability, flexibility and code reusability.

 ### Menu
-For our game´s menu, we adhered to the **Model-View-Controller (MVC)** architectural pattern, organizing the code into three interfaces- IModel, IView, and IController- and their respective implementations: GameMenuModel, GameMenuView, and GameMenuController.
-Additionally, we created a separate model class, Settings, to manage the game´s settings.
+For our game’s menu, we adhered to the **Model-View-Controller (MVC)** architectural pattern, organizing the code into three interfaces: IModel, IView, and IController—and their respective implementations: GameMenuModel, GameMenuView, and GameMenuController.
+Additionally, we have also created new classes to handle our game´s settings following the same principle.

 The GameMenuModel class handles data such as menu options and game information.
-The GameMenuView renders the interface based on the model´s data.
+The GameMenuView renders the interface based on the model’s data.
 Finally, the GameMenuController processes user inputs, updating the view and model accordingly.

+Similarly, the SettingsModel class manages settings data, such as music and sound options, storing the current state and providing methods to update this state.
+The SettingsView class is responsible for rendering the settings menu based on the data in the SettingsModel.
+Ultimately, the SettingsController processes user inputs, updating the settings model and refreshing the view.

+We also have other components in our menu system, such as:

+•	GameOverController: Manages the game over state, processes inputs related to restarting or exiting the game, and updates the view accordingly.

+•	GameOverView: Displays the game over screen to the player.

-Regarding design patterns, our menu employs the **strategy**, **command**, and **observer** **behavioral patterns**, as well as the **factory creational pattern**.
+Regarding design patterns, our menu employs the strategy, command, and observer behavioral patterns, as well as the factory creational pattern.

-Firstly, the observer pattern is implemented by the interaction between the GameMenuModel and GameMenuView classes.
+1.	**Observer Pattern**: Implemented by the interaction between the GameMenuModel and GameMenuView classes.
 The view continuously checks for changes in the model and updates the display accordingly, such as redrawing the screen.
+This ensures that the view remains consistent with the underlying data.

-Next, the strategy pattern can be identified in the Settings class, which encapsulates two related behaviors- musicSound() and toggleSound()- that dynamically modify the system´s behavior by toggling music or sound.
+2.	**Strategy Pattern**: Identified in the SettingsController class, which encapsulates related behaviors such as toggleMusic() and toggleSound().
+These methods dynamically modify the system’s behavior by toggling music or sound settings, allowing for flexible and interchangeable strategies.

-Moving on to the command pattern, this is evident in the processInput() method in the GameMenuController, which processes various user inputs (ArrowLeft, ArrowRight, Esc and Enter).
-Each input triggers distinct actions, such as selecting options, exiting or starting the game.
+3.	**Command Pattern**: Evident in the processInput() method in the GameMenuController and SettingsController, which processes various user inputs (ArrowLeft, ArrowRight, Esc, and Enter).
+Each input triggers distinct actions, such as selecting options, exiting, or starting the game.
+This decouples the sender of a request from its receiver, promoting flexibility in command execution.

-Finally, the factory method is demonstrated through the use of DefaultTerminalFactory().createTerminal().
+4.	**Factory Pattern**: Demonstrated through the use of DefaultTerminalFactory().createTerminal().
 This abstraction simplifies the creation of terminal objects, allowing the client code in Main to interact with a generic interface without dealing with the instantiation details.
+This promotes encapsulation and decouples object creation from its usage.

+These design patterns help us maintain a clean and scalable architecture, facilitating easier maintenance and extension of the game’s menu system.
+By adhering to MVC and employing these patterns, we ensure a clear separation of concerns and robust design.

 ### Game
 #### Architectural Pattern